AngelEMV/SmartBuildings/README.md

 Steps:

-Place yourself inside Infrastructure folder of GuestActionsProcessor where Terraform scripts are located and run ``` terraform apply ```
+Place yourself inside Infrastructure folder where Terraform scripts are located and run ``` terraform apply ```

 A message like this will appear if everything goes well: